CoSy: Evaluating Textual Explanations of Neurons: Appendix

-Concept-based textual explanation methods aim to provide insights into human-understandable concepts learned by DNNs, enabling a deeper understanding of their decision-making mechanisms.
+Neuron description methods aim to provide insights into human-understandable concepts learned by DNNs, enabling a deeper understanding of their decision-making mechanisms.
 These methods provide textual descriptions for neurons in CV models.
 This creates a connection between the abstract representation of a concept by the neural network and a human interpretation.
-In general, a concept can be any abstraction, such as a color, an object, or even an idea \cite{molnar2022}.
-Concept-based textual descriptions of a neuron \(f_i\) can originate from various spaces depending on their generation process.
+In general, a concept can be any abstraction, such as a color, an object, or even an idea~\cite{molnar2022}.
+Textual explanations of a neuron \(f_i\) can originate from various spaces depending on their generation process.

 As defined in Section~\ref{sec:preliminaries}, we refer to \textit{explanation method} as an operator $\mathcal{E}$ that maps a neuron to the textual description $s = \mathcal{E}(f_i) \in \mathcal{S},$ where $\mathcal{S}$ is a set of potential textual explanations.
 The specific set of explanations depends on the implementation of the particular method.
 We define the following subsets of textual descriptions $s \in \mathcal{S}$: \begin{itemize} \item $\mathcal{C}$ represents the space of individual concepts, \item $\mathcal{L}$ represents the space of logical combinations of concepts, \item $\mathcal{N}$ represents the space of open-ended natural language concept descriptions. \end{itemize} These textual descriptions serve as explanations for $f_i$ generated by explanation methods.